Updated: August 4, 2020

 Because investing is not a one-time thing that you do.
 Just like saving money, it’s a habit that you should practice for many years.

-That’s why if it’s your first time to invest, then open an account where it’s accessible; where the application process is easy; and where the customer service is efficient.
+That’s why if it’s your first time investing, then open an account where it’s accessible; where the application process is easy; and where the customer service is efficient.

 Don’t worry about missing out on the best performing investment, at least for now.